 We've all seen it happen.
 The mouse comes out to the snap trap that you strategically placed in the corner where it was forced to walk.
 It takes a minute to breathe in the fresh aroma from the cheese you placed ever so gently on the trigger switch.
 Then, it makes its move.

 You are sweating, your heart racing.
 It's as if you are set up on one of the biggest Pope & Young whitetails coming in to bow range.
 All of a sudden, the mouse reaches out, grabs the cheese, steps off the trap, of course looks at you and gives you a wink, then heads on his merry way.

-If you find yourself in this situation and are in need of some mass exporting (of course, I’m talking about the mice here, not your extended family members), here are a few simple DIY mouse traps that you can make out of several items that you probably already have around the house.
+If you find yourself in this situation and are in need of some pest control (of course, I'm talking about the mice here, not your extended family members), here are a few simple DIY mouse traps that you can make out of several items that you probably already have around the house.

-This is one mouse trap I use when I want to catch several mice and I am not going to be around for a little while.
+This is one rodent control device I use when I want to conduct a multi-catch effort and I am not going to be around for a little while.
 Many times we would use this at my hunting cabin in the foothills of the Adirondacks when we would leave for the week and come back to a bucket full of mice.

 Basically how this works is the mouse makes his way up the ramp, through the hole and because you put the peanut butter on the far end of the can, he is forced to step on the can, which will spin, ultimately leading to the mouse to fall into the bucket where you have water deep enough that the mouse will drown.